pmq20/node-packer/node/doc/api/cluster.md

     description: This method now returns a reference to `worker`.
 -->

-* Returns: {Worker} A reference to `worker`.
+* Returns: {cluster.Worker} A reference to `worker`.

 In a worker, this function will close all servers, wait for the `'close'` event on those servers, and then disconnect the IPC channel.

 In the master, an internal message is sent to the worker causing it to call `.disconnect()` on itself.